 A unique focus of finding gifts in individuals with ASD, and linking identified individual strengths into a career path for our participants.
 Strengths and weaknesses are determined across seven developmental areas.
 Specific target areas include Social Cognition, Social Communication, Independent Living, Pre-Vocational and Vocational skills.

 Project Independence Groups focus on Social Cognition, Independent Living, and Vocational skills.
 Class topics include but are not limited to personal finance, healthy living, workforce commitment, social skills training, living independently, and self-advocacy.
 PI Groups meet weekly and are ever growing and changing based on our client’s needs.
 In addition, Tailor Institute PI Groups join together monthly for larger combined social group activities.
 In the past this large group has gone bowling, toured a learning facility, and gone to the movies together!

-Project Independence St. Louis is new to The Tailor Institute and launched in fall 2016!
-We are so excited to add this group to TTI and expand to St. Louis!
-Please contact us f you would like more information about this unique group.
-Space is limited.
-Please click on link below for more information!
+Project Independence St. Louis is an extension of TTI’s social therapy program!
+We are so excited to add this group to TTI and expand services to those we serve in St. Louis!
+Please contact us if you would like more information about PL(STL) Space is limited.
+Please contact us for more information.!